Lee Jee-young

-Jee-Young Lee (born 2 December 1985) is a South Korean professional golfer now playing on the United States LPGA Tour.
+Lee Jee-young (born 2 December 1985) is a South Korean professional golfer.
+She played on the LPGA of Korea Tour and on the United States-based LPGA Tour.

+Career

-Born in Seoul, South Korea, Lee began playing golf at age 14 and turned professional in 2004, playing on the LPGA of Korea Tour.
+Lee was born in Seoul, South Korea.
+She began playing golf at age 14.

+In 2004, Lee turned professional.
+She played on the LPGA of Korea Tour.
 In 2005, as a member of the KLPGA, she won the CJ Nine Bridges Classic, while still not yet a member of the LPGA.
 That same year, she won the TaeYoung Cup on the KLPGA Tour.